tungtngyn/team031-project/team031final/README.txt

 - This webapp is built in Python using `bokeh` and `holoviews` (for interactive visuals) and `scikit-learn`, `xgboost`, `catboost`, and `prophet` (for analytics).

-DATA
-- Download the csv file from [Kaggle] https://www.kaggle.com/datasets/bhavikjikadara/us-airline-flight-routes-and-fares-1993-2024/data
-  - Note you will need a create a Kaggle account to downloads
-  - Downloaded csv file is saved at `./data/raw-data.csv`

-DATA CLEANING & TRANSFORMATIONS
-- Open `./dev/data_preprocess.ipynb` and run Juypter Notebook
-  - Creates processed data `./data/processed-data.csv` which is used by webapp

-GENERATE ANALYTICAL MODELS TO LOAD INTO WEBAPP
-(5 Models: Decision Tree, Random Forest, XGBoost, CatBoost, FaceBook Prophet)

-- Decision Tree & Random Forest (Tree-based)
-  - Run `./dev/DecisionTree_RandomForest.ipynb` to export models via pickle
-    - Creates `./models/best_decision_tree_regressor.pkl`
-    - Creates `./models/decision_and_forest_model_columns.pkl`

-- XGBoost & CatBoost (Gradient Boosting)
-  - Run `./dev/XGBoost.ipynb` to export model via pickle
-    - Creates `./models/xgb_airfare_model.pkl`
-  - Run `./dev/CatBoost.ipynb` to export model via pickle
-    - Creates `./models/catboost_airfare_model.pkl`

-- FB Prophet (Time Series Forecasting)
-  - Run `./src/fbp_tsa.py` using Section III.ii Option A to export forecasted dataframes as JSON
-    - Creates `./models/prophet_model_fare_forecast.json` when using custom function param ycol='fare'
-    - Creates `./models/prophet_model_farelg_forecast.json` when using custom function param ycol='fare_lg'
-    - Creates `./models/prophet_model_farelow_forecast.json` when using custom function param ycol='fare_low'

-- Note: All models are loaded into webapp during launch

-ENIVRONMENT SETUP & INSTALLATION
+INSTALLATION
-- Install Python 3.12 from the [python website](https://www.python.org/downloads/release/python-3120/), or using a package manager (e.g., `homebrew` or `anaconda`).
+- Install Python 3.12 from the python website (https://www.python.org/downloads/release/python-3120/), or using a package manager (e.g., `homebrew` or `anaconda`).

 - Create a virtual environment and install the packages in `requirements.txt`.
 Example commands for macOS and python's built-in `venv` module shown below.